International Transfer Applicants

 - 2.5 for all other majors

-- Original or attested copies of official academic records of your high school
+Original or attested copies of official academic records of your high school including your diploma.

-- Note: if you have finished an academic program and have enrolled in an ESL program in the United States, you must also submit the ESL transcripts as well.
+- If you have finished an academic program and have enrolled in an ESL program in the United States, you must also submit the ESL transcripts as well.

-- At least one (1) letter of recommendation from someone who can speak to both your academic and personal strengths.
-As a transfer student, we prefer a professor from your most recent academic institution attended.
+At least one (1) letter of recommendation from someone who can speak to both your academic and personal strengths on official letterhead paper

-- A personal statement of at least 300 words which answers the following questions and includes any examples of research, shadowing or volunteering experiences: What is unique about you? - Why have you chosen this major? - How will Duquesne help you to achieve your academic, personal and professional goals?
+At least 300 words which answers the following questions and includes any examples of research, shadowing or volunteering experiences: - What is unique about you? - Why have you chosen this major? - How will Duquesne help you to achieve your academic, personal and professional goals?